invertase/react-native-firebase/pages/contributing/index.md

 		title="Donations & Expenses"
 		to="/contributing/donations-expenses"
 	>
-		Donating through our Open Collective exclusively supports all the maintainers and collaborators of the Project.
-We also welcome contributors to submit expenses for work done.
+		Donating through our Open Collective exclusively helps to support all the maintainers and collaborators.
+We also encourage contributors to submit expenses for work done.
 	</Block>
 </Grid>